andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_domain_problem_modeling_erds.md/lesson_plan.md

 #### We do
 Data modeling & ERDs for facebook what are some entities and relationships in facebook?
+- users
+  - profile
+- posts
+  - body
+  - timestamp
+- comments
+  - body
+  - timestamp
+- photos
 Whiteboard ERD's

 #### You do in groups
-Data modeling & ERDs for popular websites:
+Break into groups of 4 or 5 and start data modeling & ERD's Data modeling & ERDs for popular websites:
 1. Twitter
 2. Reddit